Today Elyssa shares her picks for the 11 best tapas bars in Santiago de Compostela. I’ve taste tested them all and they’re worth a visit!

 11. A Moa

-Warm, earthy and chic, this restaurant fits right in on Rúa San Pedro, the cobblestoned street that leads pilgrims into the Old Town.
-From the garden views to the presentation of the dishes, everything about A Moa oozes beauty and character.
-A Moa uses top-notch Galician ingredients to create something truly special beyond traditional cuisine.
+Warm, earthy and chic, A Moa fits right in on Rúa San Pedro, the cobblestoned street that leads pilgrims into the Old Town.
+From the garden views to the presentation of the dishes, everything about the place oozes beauty and character.
+They use top-notch Galician ingredients to create something truly special beyond traditional cuisine.
 Treat yourself to the tapas buffet at the bar upstairs or call ahead to reserve a table at the restaurant downstairs.
-This place is dearly loved by locals, and it’s one of our favorite tapas bars in Santiago!
+This place is dearly loved by locals, and it’s one of the best tapas bars in Santiago de Compostela!

 Address: Rúa de San Pedro 32

 As rich and diverse as Galicia itself, the Santiago culinary landscape offers up tradition, innovation, and flavor.
-This list covers some of the very best tapas bars in Santiago de Compostela, though hardly scratches the surface of everything Santiago’s culinary scene has to offer.
+This list covers some of the very best tapas bars in Santiago de Compostela, though hardly scratches the surface of everything the Galician capital’s culinary scene has to offer.

 What do you think?
 Any excellent Santiago tapas bars to add to the list?